 So - you're in love with all those gorgeous skeins of breed-specific yarns - and curious about how they'll knit up.
 Fresh and structural, Florence is ideal for fibers with deep stitch definition, lots of bounce, and some grip.

-In sport-weight yarn, this cap keeps its shape and keeps you warm - but not so warm that you can't wear it while you're running errands.
-Tuck it under your hoodie while you zip around the city, or channel Florence's cloche-like energy and pair it with a tailored wool overcoat.
+In sport-weight yarn, this cap keeps its shape and keeps you warm - but not so warm that you can't wear it inside.
+Tuck it under your hoodie while you're on the go, pile your day-two hair into and be done with it, or slip it under your bike helmet to just take the edge off the cold.

 A (B, C, D, E, F)